Azure/kubeflow-labs/2-kubernetes/README.md

 * It should run the image you created in module 1 (or `wbuchwalter/tf-mnist` if you skipped this module).
 * The `Job` should be named `2-mnist-training`.
 * We want our training to run for `500` steps.
+* We want our training to use 1 GPU

 Here is what this would look like in YAML format: